How to report anti-social behaviour (ASB)

 - Monday to Thursday from 8.45am until 5pm

 If you are reporting an emergency then please call the Police on 999.
 If it is not an emergency but you need police attendance or you think a crime has been committed, please call the Police on 101 or make an online report to Avon & Somerset Police.

-We will ask you for your consent to record your details and share any information that we think is necessary with our partners, in order to help resolve the problem.
+We will need consent from you to record your details and share any information that we think is necessary with our partners, in order to help resolve the problem.
 If you wish to report an incident anonymously then you can do so but we will not be able to update you on your case.

-If you would like some more general information about ASB and how you might be able to resolve it yourself then please visit www.asbhelp.co.uk which is an independent website:
+If you would like some more general information about ASB and how you might be able to resolve it yourself then visit the ASB help website.

 Victim Support – South Gloucestershire